BREAST CANCER REHABILITATION PROGRAMME

 - Soft tissue contracture from radiation therapy

-- Decrease functional ability of upper arm, shoulder, upper back and neck region
+- Decreased movement or function of upper arm, shoulder, upper back and neck region

 - Neuropathic pain from chemotherapy

-We will plan a holistic rehabilitation programme that addresses your concern from physical ability to pain management.
-Once the wound is stable, shoulder and arm rehabilitation exercises are introduced under one-on-one supervised sessions to gradually restore range and muscle strength.
-Incorporating scar tissue massage can benefit wound healing from axillary dissection (common in invasive breast cancer when the procedures accompanies a mastectomy), which otherwise may lead to shoulder tightness and discomfort.
-Patients will be reassessed regularly to ensure the progress of the treatment and any early signs of lymphedema (accumulation of lymph in soft tissue).
+We design holistic rehabilitation programmes that address patients’ concerns, from the physical ability to pain management.
+Once the wound is stable, shoulder and arm rehabilitation exercises are introduced under one-on-one supervised sessions to gradually restore range and muscle strength, scar tissue restrictions and cording in the arms is assessed and soft tissue release techniques are taught and administered.
+Scar tissue massage can benefit wound healing from axillary dissection (common in invasive breast cancer when the procedure accompanies a mastectomy), which may otherwise lead to shoulder tightness and discomfort.
+Patients will be reassessed regularly to ensure the progress of the treatment and detect any early signs of lymphedema (accumulation of lymph in soft tissue).

-- Detailed history and planning of cancer treatment pathway
+- Medical history review and planning of cancer treatment pathway

 - Shoulder and spinal range of motion